hanfak/battleships-ruby/README.md

 ## To come

-A game runner, to avoid typing all this out
+A game runner, to avoid typing all the above out

 User Stories